FAQ: Questions asked frequently about grammar school preparatory tuition with Dr Karen O'Rourke

 Q: My child has average ability, but is a very hard worker.
 Why don't you take on children like my child for 11+ tuition?

 A: Each year, I take around 100 phone calls from parents requesting tuition for children who are struggling now they are in grammar schools.
 Often, children in this situation have received inappropriate, lengthy and intensive tuition while at primary school.

 I don't intend that the tuition I provide should be simply the means to an end of passing an entrance test.
-A grammar school education isn't appropriate for every child.
+I am criticised over the 'phone and online for stating that a grammar school education won't be appropriate for every child.
 Grammar school preparatory tuition with me is for children with the capacity to perform well in an environment which uses accelerated learning methods.
 Sadly, this won't be suitable for most children, however hard they work.